Justin Knoedler: Professional career

 Knoedler played in Double-A in 2005 for 4 games and mainly played for the Triple-A Fresno Grizzlies.
 He was with the major league club from August 2 to August 3 while Mike Matheny was on the bereavement list.
 The Giants called him back up in September.
 On September 12, against the San Diego Padres, he got his first big league hit, a pinch hit single off Akinori Otsuka.

 Knoedler was called up by the Giants in September 2006.
 He appeared in 5 major league games for the Giants in 2006.
 Since then, he has not appeared in a major league game after spending the entire 2007 season in Triple-A.

 Following the 2007 season, he became a minor league free agent.
 He signed a minor league contract with the Oakland Athletics on November 21, 2007 and was also invited to spring training, spending the 2008 season with the Sacramento River Cats.
 He signed a minor league contract with the St. Louis Cardinals after the season but did not make the club and was released after spring training.
 He subsequently signed a Minor League contract with the Florida Marlins on May 21, 2009.
 After a brief stint with the Marlins AAA team, the New Orleans Zephyrs, he was released and signed on August 22, 2009 with The Chicago White Sox, who assigned him to the Charlotte Knights, also in AAA.

 On February 1, 2010, Knoedler signed a minor league contract with the Los Angeles Dodgers, with an invitation to spring training.
 He did not make the club and became a free agent.

 Personal

 He has a twin brother, Jason, who was also drafted in the 6th round of the 2001 draft by the Detroit Tigers.
 Jason spent his entire minor league career with the Tigers organization from 2001 to 2005 as an outfielder.
-He spent spring training 2006 with the Giants and asked for his release following injury.